matjp/jweb/jtangle.md

 }
 ```

-The `skipComment` procedure reads through the input at somewhat high speed in order to pass over comments, which JTANGLE does not transmit to the output.
-If the comment is introduced by `'/*'`, `skipComment` proceeds until finding the end-comment token `'*/'` or a newline; in the latter case `skipComment` will be called again by `getNext`, since the comment is not finished.
+The `readComment` procedure handles the reading of 'short and 'long' comments.
+Comment texts will be copied to the output file unless the argument `skipComment` is `true`, in which case the comment texts will be discarded.
+If the comment is introduced by `'/*'`, `readComment` proceeds until finding the end-comment token `'*/'` or a newline; in the latter case `readComment` will be called again by `getNext`, since the comment is not finished.
 This is done so that each newline in the code part of a section is copied to the output; otherwise the `#line` commands inserted into the output file by the output routines become useless.
 On the other hand, if the comment is introduced by `//` (i.e., if it is a "short comment"), it always is simply delimited by the next newline.
 The boolean argument `isLongComment` distinguishes between the two types of comments.

-If `skipComment` comes to the end of the section, it prints an error message.
+If `readComment` comes to the end of the section, it prints an error message.
 No comment, long or short, is allowed to contain '@ ' or '@*'.

 ```ts
 @<Global_var...@>=